gitbls/ndm/README.md

 For example:

-`ndm config --dhcphostopt 'PXE=next-server 192.168.42.3; filename "pxelinux.0";'`
+`sudo ndm config --dhcphostopt 'PXE=next-server 192.168.42.3; filename "pxelinux.0";'`

-`ndm config --dhcphostopt "DNSX=option domain-name-servers 192.168.42.4, 1.0.0.1;"`
+`sudo ndm config --dhcphostopt "DNSX=option domain-name-servers 192.168.42.4, 1.0.0.1;"`

 If you want to change the text of a dhcphostopt simply re-enter the command with the new replacement string.
 Leave the replacement string blank if you want to delete a dhcphostopt (e.g., `ndm config --dhcphostopt "DNSX="`).
 Don't forget the trailing semicolon as in the examples, as these are required by the dhcp config file syntax.

 Apply the dhcphostopt setting as desired to specific hosts:

-`ndm modify 192.168.42.17 --dhcphostopt PXE`
+`sudo ndm modify 192.168.42.17 --dhcphostopt PXE`

-`ndm modify 192.168.42.18 --dhcphostopt PXE,DNSX`
+`sudo ndm modify 192.168.42.18 --dhcphostopt PXE,DNSX`

 If a dhcphostopt has been applied to a host but there is no dhcphosthopt configuration for the specified dhcphostopt, ndm will warn you, but continue.

-As always, after a host configuration has been modified, do an `ndm build` and `ndm install`.
+As always, after a host configuration has been modified, do an `sudo ndm build` and `sudo ndm install`.

 ## Importing a network database

-Use the command `ndm config --import` to import a properly formatted database.
+Use the command `sudo ndm config --import` to import a properly formatted database.
 The importer does not do much syntax checking, so be sure to check the results very carefully.
 The import database format is

 IPaddr,MACaddr,hostname,flags,Note,dhcphostopt,